-36 Refer to Council of the City of Gold Coast's Charges Resolution.
+&lt;sup>36 Refer to the City's Charges Resolution.

 Implementation Strategy

 The Act requires a development scheme to include an implementation strategy to 'achieve the main purposes of the Act for this area, to the extent that they are not achieved by the land use plan or the plan for infrastructure'.